India-Israel Relations

 Military Collaboration

 Israel has sold radar and surveillance systems as well as electronic components for military aircraft and has helped India defend itself through training in counterterrorism methods.
 In November 2011, India’s elite Cobra Commando unit bought more than 1,000 units of the Israeli X-95 assault rifle to use in counterinsurgency operations.
-Also in 2011, India placed orders for four advanced Israeli Phalcon AWACS planes (airborne warning and control systems) which are capable of detecting hostile aircraft, cruise missiles, and other incoming aerial threats far before ground-based radars.
+Also in 2011, India placed orders for four advanced Israeli Phalcon AWACS planes (airborne warning and control systems) capable of detecting hostile aircraft, cruise missiles, and other incoming aerial threats far before ground-based radars.

 In January 2012, India and Israel stepped up their counter-terrorism coordination strategy in the wake of Indian External Affairs Minister SM Krishna’s visit to the Jewish state.
 While in Israel, Krishna met with top Israeli government and defense leaders and agreed to work to boost their counter-terrorism cooperation.
 The two countries also signed an Extradition Treaty and a pact on the Transfer of Sentenced Prisoners.

 During a July 2014 visit to Tel Aviv, Indian Defense Secretary Radha Krishna Mathur outlined his goals for Indo-Israeli defense cooperation.
 The Indian government requested an unspecified number of Sword Fish ground radar trackers, precision-guided artillery, unspecified missiles, and two AWACS units (in addition to the four ordered in 2005).
-Mathur was especially interested in the delivery of long-range anti-missile defense batteries for deployment aboard Indian naval ships.
-The project was announced in 2005, and originally scheduled for delivery in 2012.
+Mathur was especially interested in delivering long-range anti-missile defense batteries for deployment aboard Indian naval ships.
+The project was announced in 2005 and originally scheduled for delivery in 2012.
 Israeli and Indian government officials signed an intelligence-sharing agreement in July 2014, hoping to fight radical Islamic extremism in the region together.

 Israel Aerospace Industries successfully tested a jointly developed Indian-Israeli Barak 8 air and naval defense missile system on November 10, 2014.
 The missile test was carried out by Israel’s Defense Ministry and India’s Defense Research and Development Organization and represents the first full successful test of the missile.
 A top advisor to India’s defense minister hailed the test as “an important milestone in the cooperation between India and Israel.”

-India-Israel cooperation increased dramatically in 2014 with the election of India’s new Prime Minister Narendra Modi.
-Between Modi’s election in May 2014 and November 2014, Israel exported $662 million worth of Israeli weapons and defense items to India.
-This export number is greater than the total Israeli exports to India during the previous three years combined.
 Israeli Defense Minister Moshe Ya’alon made the first ever official visit of an Israeli Defense Minister to India in February 2015.
 While in India, Ya’alon, along with many other top Israeli defense officials, attended the Aero India arms exhibition in Bangalore.
-The purpose of Ya’alon’s trip was to increase interaction and cooperation between defense industries in Israel and India.
-Photos surfaced online the following day of Indian Prime Minister Narendra Modi standing at the Israel Aerospace Industries booth at the exhibition, in a public display of Israel and India’s strategic relationship.
+Ya’alon’s trip aimed to increase interaction and cooperation between defense industries in Israel and India.
+Photos surfaced online the following day of Indian Prime Minister Narendra Modi standing at the Israel Aerospace Industries booth at the exhibition in a public display of Israel and India’s strategic relationship.

 Israel Aerospace Industries successfully tested a jointly developed Indian-Israeli Barak 8 air and naval defense missile system on November 10, 2014.
 The missile test was carried out by Israel’s Defense Ministry and India’s Defense Research and Development Organization and represents the first full successful test of the missile.
 A top advisor to India’s defense minister hailed the test as “an important milestone in the cooperation between India and Israel.”